 Robber flies catch their prey on the wing in their legs.
 And in north America have been found to prey on bumblebees.

 A few species of bird can remove the sting before eating the bumblebee, e.g. bee-eaters, spotted flycatchers, tits and shrikes.
-The Bombus lucorum queen on the left was probably killed by a bird.
+The Bombus lucorum queen below was probably killed by a bird, as was the one above where the thorax has been emptied.
 They rub the sting off before eating the abdominal contents which would include the honeystomach.

 All of the above are predators of foraging bumblebees.

 Other predators break into nests and include badgers, who will eat the entire brood, wax, stored food and any adult bees that do not escape.
 In north America skunks do the same.
 Foxes, minks, weasels, bears, field mice and shrews are also predators.
 In Iceland the mink is the major predator.
 However there is no mammal that specialises in bumblebee predation.
 More recently I've been hearing of hedgehogs which break into bumblebee nests that are above ground and not in solid structures.
 Like badgers hedgehogs would relish the grubs and any stores of honey and pollen.

 If you have found this page useful perhaps you would like to contribute to the running of the site by buying me a coffee by clicking the button below.